 29th June 2017, De Reehorst, Ede (NL)

-"It’s all about the …, stupid!!” is a well known statement, and we already noticed in 2013 that over 90% of the worlds data was generated over the previous two years.
-This trend has not slowed down, and much of this data is of a more or less sensitive nature.
-Therefore IT security should cover more than information technology.
-We should learn again from the past, because it really is all about the data!
+In 2013 it became clear that more than 90% over the worlds data was generated during the previous two years.
+This trended has not slowed down since and the majority of this data is of a more or less sensitive nature.
+Therefore IT security should focus on more than Information technology alone.
+It is important that we learn from the past, because it really is all about the data!

 In this special 15th anniversary edition of the Black Hat Sessions we have invited a number of top speakers to cover part of this broad spectrum, ranging from privacy to crime, from business to in-depth high tech.
 We are looking forward to meet you there.
 Download the leaflet.